alanng10/TypeAdoptWorth/Docue/a.md

 Type adopt worth in PC desktop US keyboard and mouse is 41.

-Type adopt worth in touchscreen added to display is 2.
+Type adopt worth in touch screen added to display is 2.